onurgultekin/efa3e8d1e289c2943d42bc3db93831c0/README.md

 # efa3e8d1e289c2943d42bc3db93831c0

-This is a NuxtJS project.
+This project is written with NuxtJS.

+# Live version of the project

+You can see this project live by clicking [here](https://efa3e8d1e289c2943d42bc3db93831.herokuapp.com/)

 ## Build Setup